Teal-Insights/ccdr-extraction-workflow/transform/1_db_schema_design.md

 * **Positional Data and Page Breaks:**
     * We will use a dual approach:
-        1.  **Metadata:** The `positional_data` JSONB array in `CONTENT_NODE` stores PDF page numbers and precise bounding boxes for each part of a node, enabling accurate UI highlighting.
+        1.  **Metadata:** The `positional_data` JSONB array in `SEMANTIC_NODE` stores PDF page numbers and precise bounding boxes for each part of a node, enabling accurate UI highlighting.
         2.  **Page Break Markers:** A human-readable `[page break]` marker can be inserted into the `content` field for display and citation purposes, but should be stripped before creating embeddings.
         3.  **GIN Indexing:** We will use a GIN index on the `positional_data` JSONB array to enable efficient range queries with the `@>` operator, and a reusable plpgsql function to retrieve content nodes by page number.
         4.  **Logical Page Numbers as Both Content Nodes and Metadata:** We will create a `PAGE_NUMBER` content node for page numbers in the header or footer, and then post-ingestion we will enrich other nodes' positional data with logical page numbers by mapping the PDF page numbers to the logical page numbers.